tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/java.md

     static String imagePath = "path-to-your-image";
     ```

-## <a name="create-the-json-parser"></a>A JSON-elemző létrehozása
+## <a name="create-the-json-parser"></a>Create the JSON parser

-Hozzon létre egy metódust, hogy a JSON-válasz az API-val további olvasható használatával `JsonParser`:
+Create a method to make the JSON response from the API more readable using `JsonParser`:

     ```java
     public static String prettify(String json_text) {